Outer functors and a general operadic framework: Introduction

-This also suggests that the categories $\fopd^\mu$ for other suitable operads $\opd$ are of interest.
-In particular, there is a universal example, given by taking $\opd$ to be the (right) Leibniz operad $\leib$; this is related to the Lie operad by the morphism of operads $\leib \rightarrow \lie$, corresponding to the fact that any Lie algebra is naturally a Leibniz algebra.
-The naturality of the constructions provides a diagram of embeddings:
+This is exploited in \cite{P_wall}; the strategy developed there also suggests that the categories $\fopd^\mu$ for other suitable operads $\opd$ are of interest.
+In particular, there is a universal example, given by taking $\opd$ to be the (right) Leibniz operad $\leib$.
+This is related to the Lie operad by the morphism $\leib \rightarrow \lie$ that encodes forgetting antisymmetry; restricting along this gives the diagram of embeddings